vectorgrp/xcp-lite/README.md

 The code should work on Linux, Windows and Mac, Intel and ARM.

 The project creates a library crate xcp and a main application to showcase usage.
 There are more basic examples in the examples folder.
-There is an integration test, where the crate a2lfile is used to verify the generated A2L file and a small XCP client for blackbox testing.
+There is an integration test, where the crate a2lfile is used to verify the generated A2L file and a quick and dirty, tokio based XCP client with hardcoded DAQ decoding for blackbox testing.
+This includes performance testing which reaches up to 2GByte/s on Linux or MacOS.

 ## Code instrumentation for measurement and calibration: